East Kent next steps

 NHS England and NHS Improvement review and approval

-A draft of the pre-consultation business plan will be reviewed by both NHS England (as the regulator of clinical commissioning groups) and NHS Improvement (as the regulator of the hospital trust).
+A draft of the pre-consultation business plan will be reviewed by NHS England and NHS Improvement.
 They will look in detail at both the clinical model we propose and the financial plans.
 This stage of review can take up to four months.

 At this stage they will be giving approval for us to move forward with a public consultation (subject to a final decision being taken by the East Kent Joint Committee of the Clinical Commissioning Groups s (JCCCG)).
 Final approval to provide the capital investment required for the building/refurbishment needed will come at a later stage.

 Following approval from our national regulators, and any amendments required by them, a final pre-consultation business case and consultation plan will be developed.